-People with asthma have airways which narrow as a reaction to various triggers.
-The narrowing or obstruction of the airways causes breathing difficulties.
+People with asthma have airways which narrow as a reaction to The narrowing or obstruction of the airways causes breathing difficult various triggers. ties.

 There are many things that can trigger an asthma attack.
 Common examples include:

 - viral infections

 - house dust mites

 - pollen

 - smoke

 - fur

 - feathers

 - pollution

 - laughter

 - excitement

 - stress